 Turning Right

 In the third diagram, the car is turning right.
 The same thing happens, in that the weight is now shifted to the left, causing the tires to slip in that direction relative to the wheel’s direction.
-The slip angles below are arbitrary, and are only for demonstration purposes, but in the real world they can be used to determine a car’s behavior.
+The slip angles in the diagram are arbitrary, and are only for demonstration purposes, but in the real world they can be used to determine a car’s behavior.

 Understeer